 A Tricky Legal Defence

 For buyers who opt to renege on a deal, not only will they likely lose their deposit, but they risk an expensive and drawn out legal battle.
-If a seller, now having to re-list their home in a cooler market, is looking down the barrel of a hundreds of thousands of dollar loss, they can go after the seller for the difference.
+If a seller, now having to re-list their home in a cooler market, is looking down the barrel of a hundreds of thousands of dollar loss, they can go after the buyer for the difference.

 But for some desperate buyers feeling the full effects of this remorse, it's a risk they're willing to take.
 Legal fees for this type of case oftentimes near $100,00 so from the seller's perspective, pursuing such a case may not be worth it.